|Thomas Larson: Short & Long Biography|

 In 2008, Larson’s memoir, “Mrs. Wright’s Bookshop,” tied for the Readers Award for the Essay, 2007 - 2008.
 The author’s memoir writing includes “Freshman Comp, 1967,” from the Anchor Essay Annual: The Best of 1997, edited by Phillip Lopate, Doubleday.

-Larson lectures on memoir, the music of Samuel Barber, the craft of nonfiction, the musicians of the Titanic, the “social author” in the digital age throughout the United States, and his heart disease.
 He is the father of two sons, Jeremy and Blake.
-He and his partner, Suzanna Neal, reside in San Diego and, every spring-into-summer, in Santa Fe, New Mexico.
+He and his partner, Suzanna Neal, reside in San Diego and, two/three months a year, in Santa Fe, New Mexico.

 Finally, Larson was born in Neenah, WI, grew up in Middletown, OH, moved to Wausau, WI, and to St. Louis, MO, where he graduated high school.
 He has an undergraduate degree in music composition from the University of New Mexico (1982) and a master's degree in American literature from the University of California, San Diego (1986).